 To accurately calculate and claim the home office deduction, this part of your home must be used exclusively for conducting business.
 It cannot be a dual-purpose space.

-Prior to the January 2014 filing season, self-employed taxpayers had to use the Regular Method to calculate the home office deduction, where you had to determine the actual expenses of your mortgage, utilities, insurance and other costs.
+In the past, self-employed taxpayers had to use the Regular Method to calculate the home office deduction, where you had to determine the actual expenses of your mortgage, utilities, insurance and other costs.

 Now, you can use the Simplified Option for computing business use of the home.
 You simply deduct $5 for every square foot of your home office, up to $1,500 per year (or 300 square feet).